 How to Get an Irish IP Address

 There are a couple of routes you can take to get an Irish IP address.
-Using a proxy is the easiest, but they can be unreliable and they don’t always work.
+Using a proxy is the easiest — you can find our top picks in our best free proxy guide — but they can be unreliable and they don’t always work.
 Plus, they’ll leave you vulnerable because there is no security included with them.
 Your real IP address will remain unprotected, too, so it would be quite easy to trace it back to you.
 Read our VPN vs. proxy vs. Tor article for more.

 The best option is to use a virtual private network.
 Using one will keep you safe from online dangers and anonymous.
 Our best VPN reviews have good options, but you need to make sure you pick one that’s suited for Ireland.
 It needs to have servers there and the more there are the better.
 Without those, you’ll still be stuck.